 Languages: Asia is home to several language families and many language isolates.
 Most Asian countries have more than one language that is natively spoken.

-- 600 languages are spoken in Indonesia
+- More than 780 languages spoken in India

-European demand for Asian raw materials dramatically increased, and the severe Long Depression of the 1870s provoked a scramble for new markets for European industrial products and financial services in Africa, the Americas, Eastern Europe, and especially in Asia.
-This scramble coincided with a new era in global colonial expansion known as “New Imperialism,” which saw a shift in focus from trade.
-Between the 1870s and the beginning of World War I in 1914, the United Kingdom, France, and the Netherlands — the established colonial powers in Asia — added to their empires vast expanses of territory in the Middle East, the Indian Subcontinent, and South East Asia.
+\ European demand for Asian raw materials dramatically increased and the severe Long Depression of the 1870s provoked a scramble for new markets for European industrial products and financial services in Africa, the Americas, Eastern Europe, and especially in Asia.
+This scramble coincided with a new era in global colonial expansion known as "New Imperialism," which saw a shift in focus from trade.
+Between the 1870s and the beginning of World War I in 1914, the United Kingdom, France, and the Netherlands — the established colonial powers in Asia — added to their empires vast expanses of territories in the Middle East, the Indian Subcontinent, and South East Asia.
 In the same period, the Empire of Japan, following the Meiji Restoration; the German Empire, following the end of the Franco-Prussian War in 1871; Tsarist Russia; and the United States, following the Spanish-American War in 1898, quickly emerged as new imperial powers in East Asia and in the Pacific Ocean area.

 South East Asia or South Asia